Fourth Army Corps (Spanish–American War)

 The Fourth Army Corps was a unit of the United States Army raised for the Spanish–American War.
 After the declaration of war, General Order 36 of May 7, 1898 approved the organization of eight "army corps," each of which was to consist of three or more divisions of three brigades each.

 Each brigade was to have approximately 3,600 officers and enlisted men organized into three regiments and, with three such brigades, each division was to total about 11,000 officers and men.
 Thus the division was to be about the same size as the division of 1861, but army corps were to be larger.
 The division staff initially was to have an adjutant general, quartermaster, commissary, surgeon, inspector general and engineer, with an ordnance officer added later.
 The brigade staff was identical except that no inspector general or ordnance officer was authorized.

 General Order 46 of May 16, 1898 assigned commanding officers and training camps to the new corps.
 Major General John J. Coppinger was named as commander of Fourth Army Corps, which was to assemble at Mobile, Alabama.
-Instead of seeing combat, the corps spent the summer traveling the railways of Alabama and Florida; on June 2, it began moving to Tampa, Florida and on July 3, the Third Division of the corps (division numbers of this era were not unique) was transferred to Fernandina, Florida.
-In the meantime, the First Division, under the command of Brigadier General Theodore Schwan, was transferred to Miami on June 20.
+The corps spent the summer of 1898 traveling between organization and training sites in Alabama and Florida.
+On June 2, it began moving to Tampa, Florida and on July 3, the corps's Third Division was transferred to Fernandina, Florida.
+On June 20, the First Division, under command of Brigadier General Theodore Schwan, was transferred to Miami.
 On June 27, the Fourth and Seventh Army Corps exchanged their First Divisions, the Seventh's having remained in Tampa when the corps headquarters moved to Jacksonville, Florida.

 On August 11, with the end of the war in sight, the corps was transferred again, to Huntsville, Alabama.

-Upon the retirement of General Coppinger, Major General Joseph Wheeler (USV) took command on October 13, and stayed at the head of the corps until December 3.
+When Coppinger reached the mandatory retirement age of 64 in October 1898, Major General Joseph Wheeler (USV) took command on October 13, and stayed at the head of the corps until December 3.
 A revolving door of commanders led the Fourth through the remainder of its service, as follows: